mahmoudparsian/data-warehousing/syllabus/week-09_OLAP_and_Business_Intelligence/OLAP_Operations/OLAP_roll_up_2.md

 	provide 4 examples (simple to complex)
 	of a "roll up" opertion in sql

+## Roll-Up Operations in SQL

+	Roll-up is an OLAP (Online Analytical Processing) operation where we aggregate data at different levels of granularity.

 A **Star Schema** in MySQL consists of a central **fact table** and several **dimension tables** that provide descriptive attributes.
 Let's create a star schema for a **Sales Analysis System**.

 # What to do